Boston Women's Workforce Council

 Boston, MA 02215

-The compact is a first-in-the-nation, public-private partnership.
-By signing on, businesses pledge to take concrete, measurable steps toward eliminating the gender gaps in wage and representation in their companies.
-Businesses also report their progress and employee demographic and salary data anonymously every two years.
+The Boston Women's Workforce Council oversees the 100% Talent Compact, an employer pledge to take concrete, measurable steps toward closing the gender gaps in wages and representation in their companies.
+To help us measure our collective progress, businesses also provide employee demographic and salary data anonymously every two years.

-As of July 2017, 214 businesses have signed on, including three Fortune 500 companies, with new signers being added regularly.
+As of January 2019, more than 250 businesses have taken the pledge, including five Fortune 500 companies.
 The companies listed below have signed the 100% Talent Compact.
-They're helping make Greater Boston the premier workplace for women in America by closing the wage gap.
+They're helping make Greater Boston the premier workplace for women in America by closing the gender gaps in wages and representation.
 They're also removing the visible and invisible barriers to women's advancement.

 - Evelyn Murphy (Chair), Ph.D, Economist, Author, Founder and President, WAGE Project, Inc.

-- Dana Born, Lecturer in Public Policy, Harvard Kennedy School
+- Dana Born, Co-Director, Center for Public Leadership, Harvard Kennedy School

-- Lisa Brothers, President and CEO, Nitsch Engineering
+- Lisa Brothers, President & CEO, Nitsch Engineering

-- Victoria Budson, Executive Director, Women and Public Policy Program at the Harvard Kennedy School
+- Victoria Budson, Executive Director, Women and Public Policy Program, Harvard Kennedy School

-- Susan Cicco, Chief Human Resources Officer, MassMutual
+- Susan Cicco, Chief Human Resources Officer & Head of Strategic Communications, MassMutual

 - Jane Edmonds, Vice President for Programming and Community Outreach, Babson College